justvanrossum/fontgoggles/docs/index.md

 ## Found a bug or have a question?

-Please open an issue on the FontGoggles [GitHub repository](https://github.com/justvanrossum/fontgoggles/issues).
+Please open an issue on [the FontGoggles repository](https://github.com/justvanrossum/fontgoggles/issues).

 -------------------